adilbaig/Tiny-Redis/README.md

-Tiny-Redis
+Tiny Redis
 ==========
-Tiny Redis is a simple Redis driver for the D programming language (v2).
+Tiny Redis is a Redis driver for the D programming language (v2).
 It makes working with Redis trivial.

+## Support
+All the basic operations on all data types are supported :
+- strings
+- hashes
+- lists
+- sets
+- sorted sets
+- transactions (Yay!)

-It supports all the basic operations on strings, sets, sorted sets and lists.
-The code base is young, and features like pub/sub and transactions are not supported yet.
+The more esoteric features like Lua scripting and Pub/Sub are have not been tested yet.

 ## Compilation Instructions